 4. Mix together the flour, almonds and baking powder.
-Mix the dry ingredients in until everything is well combined and you have a smooth cake batter.
+Mix the dry ingredients in until everything is well combined.
+Add the natural yoghurt and mix again so you have a smooth cake batter.

 5. Split the mixture in half and fill the two cake tins.
 Even out the tops so they are as flat as possible.